arsjobus/twine-ai-generated-fan-fic-demo/ReadMe.md

 5) Install Python deps: `pip install -r requirements.txt`
 6) Can proceed to use most commands specified in remainder of this readme.md doc.

-Note: pytools/gen-art-anime.py requires the ./models folder to contain the cetus-mix safetensor model, but remember that checkpoint model cannot be used to generate images for commercial purposes!

 ## Folder Structure

 - `input/**/*` - folder not committed to repo